Why Penetration Testing is Vital for Cybersecurity Protection

 5. Protect Sensitive Data

-The majority of businesses keep crucial data, such exchange insider information, client information, and intellectual property.
+The majority of businesses keep crucial data, such as exchange insider information, client information, and intellectual property.
 By identifying various points of vulnerability in your organization and frameworks, penetration testing helps ensure that this sensitive data stays safe.

 Network Penetration Testing for Wired Networks